jj1bdx/ctydat-entitycode/README.md

 # ctydat-entitycode

-This repository contains conversion key-value table implementations betweem CTY.DAT Main Prefixes and ARRL DXCC Entity Codes.
+This repository contains conversion key-value table implementations between CTY.DAT Main Prefixes and ARRL DXCC Entity Codes.

 All contents are manually verified by the author with the following files: